-Plainness and Sweetness
+Plainness and sweetness

 It’s human nature: I over-value where I have influence.
 Since I am a designer, this frequently means placing too much emphasis on how things look and work rather than the direction they are pointed.
 But reflecting on the other side of the issue is also interesting: I find that the more input I have in the content and strategy of the project, the less burden I place on the aesthetics.
-Perhaps this is because I believe the aesthetic of the work should be an extention of its objectives, so if you get the strategy right, the look follows.
+Perhaps this is because I believe the aesthetic of the work should be an extension of its objectives, so if you get the strategy right, the look follows.
 Since I like to tackle problems sideways, I must risk being plain and rely on direct visuals to keep the work comprehensible.

 I am for a design that’s like vanilla ice cream: simple and sweet, plain without being austere.
 It should be a base for more indulgent experiences on the occasions they are needed, like adding chocolate chips and cookie dough.
-Yet these special occassions are rare.
+Yet these special occasions are rare.
 A good vanilla ice cream is usually enough.
-I don’t wish to be dogmatic—every approach has its place, but sometimes plainness needs defending in a world starved for attention and wildly focused on individuality.
+I don’t wish to be dogmatic — every approach has its place, but sometimes plainness needs defending in a world starved for attention and wildly focused on individuality.
 Here is a reminder: the surest way forward is usually a plain approach done with close attention to detail.
 You can refine the normal into the sophisticated by pursuing clarity and consistency.
 Attentiveness turns the normal artful.

 Plain design frequently uses defaults: Helvetica or Times New Roman, default link blue, A4 or letter-sized paper.
 These choices are loaded.
 Not only do they carry the original intention of the default materials, they are also saddled with the cultural meanings associated with choosing them.
 If a designer uses Helvetica, it suggests one of three things: they are ignorant of the cliché, choose to look past the cliché, or want to ironically play with the cliché.
 None are satisfactory if one wants to create plain design without wading into the issue.
 This is why we must continually invent new, plain materials.
 As soon as a popular and plain material becomes burdened with too many associations, we can drop the baggage and move on.